linuxuser332/molecule-proxmox-basic/README.md

 If all is configured correctly, Molecule should now (via the molecule-proxmox driver) be able to create a test VM, apply the Ansible role `makeTestDir` and test that it runs successfully.

 - Change to the role directory eg: `cd ~/molecule-proxmox-basic/roles/makeTestDir`
 - Issue the command `molecule create`.
-This should result in Molecule creating the VM
+This should result in Molecule creating the VM.
+- If that was successful, you can now issue the other molecule commands. `molecule verify` will deploy the role and verify that it worked properly.
+- `molecule idempotence` will ensure the role is idempotent.
-- Once the VM has been created, test the destroy feature: `molecule destroy`.
+- When you are ready to destroy the VM run  `molecule destroy`.
 This should result in the VM being deleted.
+- An entire test run from start to finish can be run with `molecule test`